 Thousands of organizations use ENERGY STAR to help them build and improve their energy programs.
 Get on the road to improved savings.
 Follow the steps below to build an energy management system for continual energy savings.

 Step one: Identify gaps

 Put your energy program to the test.
 EPA developed simple assessment tools from the programs of ENERGY STAR partners to quickly identify energy management practices that may be missing.
 Decide which matrix fits you best and see how your program measures up through a simple gap analysis!
 Watch the video to learn more about assessing your energy management practices.

 - Energy Program Assessment Matrix (corporate program)

 - Facility Energy Program Assessment Matrix (single plant program)

 - Small Company Assessment Matrix (small manufacturing company program)

 Step two: Fill the gaps with energy management guidance

 Every energy program has room to improve.
 The roadmap to improvement is the ENERGY STAR Guidelines for Energy Management.
 Read the guidelines to find ways to fill the gaps you identified.
 The guidelines also connect you with targeted ENERGY STAR tools to meet your energy management needs.
+Watch our Managing Energy Strategically video series and here how other companies use ENERGY STAR tools.
 Are you a small or medium manufacturer?
 EPA offers a toolkit just for you.